Your frequently asked questions

 - Then, click “Publish” in the upper right corner of your screen.

-Businesses that have photos on their listing Google Business Profile receive an average of 42% more direction requests on Google Maps and 35% more clicks on their websites.
-The cover photo and logo are the most important elements for the user as they are front and center on your listing.
-Then, you can add additional photos to make your listing more descriptive and attractive (inside or outside your establishment, your flagship products, your team or your offer).
-It is best to do this across all Google Business Profile listings for your locations.
-By giving consistency across your pages, you strengthen your image and improve your local SEO.
-Note: the size of these photos must be at least 720 pixels long and wide and be in JPG or PNG format.
+Businesses that add photos to their Google Business Profile listings typically see an average of 42% more direction requests in Google Maps and 35% more clicks to their websites.
+The cover photo and logo are the most important elements for the user because they appear at the top of your listing.
+You can then add additional photos to make your listing more descriptive and attractive (interior or exterior of your establishment, your flagship products, your team, or your offer).
+It is advisable to carry out this process across all Google Business Profile listings of your establishments.
+By giving overall consistency to your pages, you strengthen your image and improve your local SEO.
+Attention : the dimensions of these photos must be at least 720 pixels in width and height and be in JPG or PNG format.

-To appear on Google Maps, you must first add your business to Google Business Profile.
-It is essential to correctly indicate your address on this listing.
+To appear on Google Maps, you first need to add your business to Google Business Profile.
+It's essential to correctly indicate your address on this listing.
 Then, you can add your business to Google Maps by following this procedure:

 - Log in to Google Maps